organisciak/dissertation/document/4_posterior_objective.md

 \end{quote}
 \end{fullwidth}-->

-\newthought{Work supported through online} volunteer contributions or micropayment-based labor presents a strikingly different mode for annotating information items.
+\newthought{This chapter approaches a crucial problem}: disambiguating the influence of unreliable annotators from natural uncertainty in multi-worker aggregation.[^ASISTcite]
-The accessibility of large groups of contributors online -- in the form of either interested volunteers or paid workers -- allows for large-scale annotation tasks to be completed quickly.
+The accessibility of large groups of contributors online allows for large-scale annotation tasks to be completed quickly.
-However, this approach also introduces new problems of reliability by problematizing assumptions about expertise and work quality.
+However, it also introduces new problems of reliability by problematizing assumptions about expertise and work quality.
 The actual workers in these tasks are generally self-selected and unvetted, making it difficult to ascertain the reliability of the ratings.

+[^ASISTcite]: A version of this chapter was previously published at ASIS&T 2012, with co-authors Miles Efron, Katrina Fenlon, and Megan Senseney [@organisciak_evaluating_2012].
+Copyright retained by authors.

 Online annotations need to be both collected and interpreted.
 Where later chapters focus on issues in collection, here the post-collection interpretative stage is considered.
 In the absence of traditional measures of reliability, how do we know what online contributions can be trusted, and is it possible to improve their signal?

-This chapter approaches a crucial problem: disambiguating the influence of unreliable annotators from natural uncertainty in multi-worker aggregation.[^ASISTcite]

-[^ASISTcite]: A version of this chapter was previously published at ASIS&T 2012, with co-authors Miles Efron, Katrina Fenlon, and Megan Senseney [@organisciak_evaluating_2012].
-Copyright retained by authors.

 This goal is pursued for tasks with an expected truth -- that is, objective tasks.
 However, a key assumption is made: that of a negotiated "ground truth" over an objective one.